ansible/ansible-documentation/docs/docsite/rst/network/dev_guide/developing_plugins_network.rst

 The :ref:`netconf <netconf_connection>` connection plugin provides a connection to remote devices over the ``SSH NETCONF`` subsystem.
 Network devices typically use this connection plugin to send and receive ``RPC`` calls over ``NETCONF``.

 The ``netconf`` connection plugin uses the ``ncclient`` Python library under the hood to initiate a NETCONF session with a NETCONF-enabled remote network device. ``ncclient`` also executes NETCONF RPC requests and receives responses.
-You must install the ``ncclient`` on the local Ansible controller.
+You must install the ``ncclient`` on the local Ansible control node.

 To use the ``netconf`` connection plugin for network devices that support standard NETCONF (:RFC:`6241`) operations such as ``get``, ``get-config``, ``edit-config``, set ``ansible_network_os=default``.
 You can use :ref:`netconf_get <netconf_get_module>`, :ref:`netconf_config <netconf_config_module>` and :ref:`netconf_rpc <netconf_rpc_module>` modules to talk to a NETCONF enabled remote host.